By Chantae Reden | Published: April 7, 2022 | March 26, 2026

 Savor Hawaii's Many Islands Flavors

-The rich volcanic soil of Hawaii and cool slopes of its mountains create an environment prime for coffee growing.
+The rich volcanic soil of Hawaii and the cool slopes of its mountains create an environment prime for coffee growing.
 Grab a cup of coffee made from Hawaiian coffee beans whenever possible, and pick up a bag to take home.
 Both Kauai and the island of Hawaii are famed for growing coffee beans that create a full-bodied flavor.

 Paddle Traditional Canoes Of Ancient Polynesia

 Just when I thought I'd mastered paddling an outrigger canoe in the calm bay of Honaunau, a small wave knocked me into the sea.
-Flipping an outrigger canoe is called a huli in Hawaiian, and once I learned how to right the canoe and climb back in, I discovered newfound freedom paddling along the island of Hawaii's coastline.
-Canoeing is Hawaii's traditional form of transportation, as Polynesians paddled through the South Pacific on double hulled and outrigger canoes.
+Flipping an outrigger canoe is called a “huli” in Hawaiian.
+And once I learned how to right the canoe and climb back in, I discovered newfound freedom paddling along the island of Hawaii's coastline.
+Canoeing is Hawaii's traditional form of transportation, as Polynesians paddled through the South Pacific on double-hulled and outrigger canoes.

 Exploring Hawaiian waters with a paddle in hand is one of the best ways to experience the islands, just as the first Polynesians once did.
-There are multiple operators offering different paddling excursions, from guided paddling tours onboard double-hulled canoes in Keauhou Bay off Kona — where it's common to spot manta rays and spinner dolphins — to family-friendly tours that teach Hawaiian history and mythology in an outrigger canoe off of Wailea Beach, Maui.
-However, if there's one activity that needs to be on your Hawaii bucket list, it's onboarding a nine-person outrigger canoe and riding the waves of Waikiki.
+Multiple operators offer different paddling excursions, from guided paddling tours on board double-hulled canoes in Keauhou Bay off Kona (where it's common to spot manta rays and spinner dolphins) to family-friendly tours that teach Hawaiian history and mythology in an outrigger canoe off of Wailea Beach, Maui.

 Immerse Yourself In A Polynesian Cultural Performance

 With the thunder of drumbeats, flashes of fire and costumes that emphasize every dramatic movement, the performances at the Polynesian Cultural Center on Oahu will make your heart race from the comfort of your seat.
-The center represents South Pacific island nations and offers sight into traditional Polynesian and Melanesian dance, music, food, craft and culture.
+The center represents South Pacific island nations and offers insight into traditional Polynesian and Melanesian dance, music, food, craft and culture.

 Between thrilling dances and presentations, you'll learn about the meaning behind Maori and Marquesan tattoos, Hawaiian hula, Tongan architecture, how to climb a coconut tree, the art of traditional fishing and how to throw a spear.
 It's an interactive experience that'll have you working up an appetite.
 Thankfully, you can hit the buffet at the luau.